 Luz Restrepo, Administrative Assistant, arrived at Montserrat in February 2004.
 Before that, she was an annual retreat attendee since 1999.
 Luz was born in Colombia, South America and came to the United States when she was nine years old.
-She is the proud wife of Orlando for 33 years, and the proud mother to Marco Alexander, 28, and Jennifer Nicole, 22.
 Luz achieved her Associate Degree in Bilingual Teaching from Tarrant County Community College.
-She loves Montserrat and feels very blessed and privileged to be working here with the Jesuit priests, and all the wonderful people who she has met.
+She loves Montserrat and feels very blessed and privileged to be working here with the Jesuit priests and all the wonderful people whom she has met.